-Expats find the people of Laos to be easygoing, open, warm and welcoming.
-Though Laos is the country with the lowest population density in Southeast Asia, there are more than 60 ethnic groups in the country, each with their own language or dialect.
+Expats find the people of Laos to be easygoing, open, warm, and welcoming.
+Despite having the lowest population density in Southeast Asia, Laos has more than 60 ethnic groups, each with their own language or dialect.
 Most Lao share similar values and perspectives and a collectivistic approach to overcoming the country's hardships, both past and present.

-Lao culture is informed by the importance its people put on harmony and respect, as well as their shared spirituality – though it is no longer Laos's state religion, two-thirds of Laotians are Buddhists, and most young Lao men become monks for a period of time.
+The local culture in Laos is informed by the importance its people put on harmony and respect, as well as their shared spirituality.
+Though Buddhism is no longer the state religion of Laos, two-thirds of Laotians are Buddhists, and many young Lao men become monks for a period of time.
 Most Lao people live in underdeveloped rural areas, and nearly 80 percent of the country's working population are agricultural workers.

 Language barrier in Laos

-Most Lao people speak a dialect of the Lao language, and many Lao understand some Southern Chinese (Zhuang) as well as Vietnamese and Thai, especially near the borders, and expats who already know one of these will learn Lao quickly.
-Given the 60 years of French colonial rule, Laos has the second-largest French-speaking population in Southeast Asia, and English is commonly spoken in main tourist areas.
+Most Lao people speak a dialect of the Lao language, and many Lao understand some Southern Chinese (Zhuang) as well as Vietnamese and Thai, especially near the borders.
+If you already know one of these languages, it's fairly easy to learn Lao.
+Given the 60 years of French colonial rule, Laos has the second-largest French-speaking population in Southeast Asia, while English is most likely to be spoken in tourist areas.

 Religion in Laos